apache/shardingsphere/docs/blog/content/material/solution.en.md

 1.Switch the current transaction type through RAL (Resource & Rule Administration Language).
 Just enter it in SQL execution mode, and it is applicable to Sharding-Proxy.
 For example: `SET VARIABLE TRANSACTION_TYPE=BASE`.

-2.Switch the current transaction type through `Threadlocal`, suitable for Sharding-JDBC.
+2.Switch the current transaction type through `Threadlocal`, suitable for ShardingSphere-JDBC.
 For example: `TransactionTypeHolder.set (TransactionType.XA)`.

-3.Through meta-annotation, and used with Spring to switch the current transaction type, suitable for Sharding-JDBC and Sharding-Proxy.
+3.Through meta-annotation, and used with Spring to switch the current transaction type, suitable for ShardingSphere-JDBC and Sharding-Proxy.
 For example: `@ShardingTransactionType (TransactionType.BASE)`.

 ### Future plan